chamarasanjeewadev/towmycar-backend/Readme.md

  yarn deploy:dev for development cdk will pick all .env.dev files to publish need to have aws profile named tow-my-car-dev (todo)

+ if Insufficient permissions from clerk occurs might be due to credentials issue for environemnts if runs locally might be because webhook is not running might be due to webhook api is wrong....